 Annual costs for the storm water pumping facility can vary from year to year, based upon the level of maintenance and/or repair performed by the Flood Control District.
-The Flood Control District, based on its experience as operator, has provided an annual estimate of operation costs for FY 2018 which was applied to the FY 2018 budget estimate.
-Based upon revenues required to maintain operations and contribute to the District's capital replacement fund, staff is recommending that the FY 2018 assessment rate be levied at the same amount as FY 2017, at \$243.93.
-This is the maximum base assessment amount that can be charged, based on the language adopted during the district's original formation on May 23, 1995.
-A total of \$42,686 will be assessed over 174 parcels, which is sufficient for maintaining levels of service and for contributing to the capital reserve account maintained by the Flood Control District.
+The Flood Control District, based on its experience as operator, annually provides a budget estimate for operational costs for the next fiscal year.
+Based upon revenues required to maintain operations and contribute to the District's capital replacement fund, staff is recommending that the maximum base amount established in May 1995 (\$243.93) continue to be charged in FY 2019.
+A total of \$42,442 will be assessed over 174 parcels, which is sufficient for maintaining levels of service and for contributing to the capital reserve account maintained by the Flood Control District.